-A week after the United Kingdom officially ceased to be a European Union Member Country, David McAllister, the Chair of the EP-UK Coordination Group has handed to the EU parliament a draft resolution on the proposed mandate for negotiations for a new partnership with the United Kingdom of Great Britain and Northern Ireland (EU-UK visa).
+David McAllister, the Chair of the EP-UK Coordination Group, handed a draft resolution on the proposed mandate for negotiations for a new partnership with the United Kingdom of Great Britain and Northern Ireland (EU-UK visa) to the EU parliament one week after the United Kingdom officially ceased to be a European Union Member Country.

 “The European Parliament, (59) Considers that the Agreement should provide for visa-free travel for short-term visits, including short-term work-related trips, based on full reciprocity and non-discrimination, and should establish conditions for entry and stay for research, study and training purposes and youth exchanges,” the draft resolution reads.